Serving in Seaside for 23 Years and Counting

 Around 2001, customers began calling his margaritas “Mo-garitas,” and the moniker stuck.

 “Everyone thinks it’s special when I make it,” he said.
 “I don’t know why.
-Its a really simple drink,” he said, shrugging his shoulders from behind the bar.
-Its just Patron, Grand Marnier, and a fresh sour mix.
+It’s a really simple drink,” he said, shrugging his shoulders from behind the bar.
+“It’s just Patron, Grand Marnier, and a fresh sour mix.
 But people swear it tastes different when other bartenders make it.
 Maybe I pour a little strong?”

 After a welcome post-lunch lull, tables with a Gulf view begin to fill in the late afternoon as everyone waits to see what spectacle Mother Nature will unleash at sunset.
 A blackboard quickly fills with names and “best guesses” of the precise time the sun dips below the watery horizon.
 It’s a fun tradition.
 Guess correctly, and win a drink.
 Guess incorrectly, and enjoy the spectacular view.